Refefer/Dampr/README.md

 Dask is really intended for in-memory computation and more analytics processing via interfaces like DataFrames.
 While it does have a reasonable `bag` implementation for data processing, it's missing some important features such as joins across large datasets.
 I have routinely run into OOM errors when processing datasets larger than memory when trying more complicated processes.

-In that sense, Polymr is attempting to bridge that gap of complex data processing on a single machine and heavy-weight systems, geared toward ease of use.
+In that sense, Dampr is attempting to bridge that gap of complex data processing on a single machine and heavy-weight systems, geared toward ease of use.

 Why not PySpark for data processing?
 ---